 Consistently Review Your Search Terms Reports

 Bing makes it easy to set up new shopping campaigns by importing your existing Google Shopping campaigns onto the platform.
-E-commerce advertisers spend a lot of time optimizing their target keywords in Google Ads, failing to realize that Bing Shopping is a completely separate landscape.
-You can import your campaigns, but then you must make necessary adjustments to your targeting and negative keyword lists to optimize for a different audience.
+E-commerce advertisers spend a lot of time optimizing their target keywords in Google Ads.
+While failing to realize that Bing Shopping is a completely separate landscape.
+You can import your campaigns, but then you must adjust targeting and negative keyword lists to optimize for a different audience.

-That’s why regularly reviewing your search terms is good practice for Bing Shopping optimization, as it can help you to identify important growth areas such as:
+As a best practice, you should regularly review your search terms in Bing.
+It can help you to identify important growth areas such as:

 - New irrelevant queries to add to your negatives